sirupsen/napkin-math/README.md

 quickly estimate the expected performance of systems from first-principles.
 For example, how quickly can you read 1 GB of memory?
-By composing these resources you should be able to answer interesting questions like: how much storage cost should you expect to pay for a cloud application with 100,000 RPS?
+By composing these resources you should be able to answer interesting questions like: how much storage cost should you expect to pay for logging for an application with 100,000 RPS?

 The best introduction to this skill is [through my talk at SRECON](https://www.youtube.com/watch?v=IxkSlnrRFqc).